insidemordecai/website/content/subscribe/index.md

 - [Inoreader](https://www.inoreader.com/) - allows 150 subscriptions on the free plan (iOS/Android/Web).

 Need a hand?
 Don’t hesitate to [reach out]({{< ref "contact/index.md" >}}) — I’ll show you the light! 😂

+I haven't found any tool/platforms that can automate emails how I would like it to so RSS is the best way to subscribe to this site.
+If you insist on subscribing via email, you can email me and I will personally send my posts your way.